AHCH Advocacy Agenda

 Implementation Structure: The Advocacy Agenda will be implemented through a practice model that supports participation of AHCH board, staff, consumers, volunteers, and other community supporters, based on prioritized areas for reflection and action.
-The structure and processes for implementation are outlined in the AHCH Board Advocacy Committee documents.
-As a services organization that advocates for social change, AHCH uses its prioritized areas for action to guide how organizational resources are mobilized and directed in support of our allies’ relevant advocacy initiatives.
+The structure and processes for implementation are outlined in the AHCH Board Policy Committee documents.
+As a services organization that advocates social change, AHCH uses its prioritized areas for action to guide how organizational resources are mobilized and directed in support of our own and our allies’ relevant advocacy initiatives.

 Area #1: Access to health care.